stevenyee99/node-interview-exercise/StevenNotes.md

 Most of my comments in here are for you so we have clear discussion points.
 I would not leave most of these in for a real MR.  Only the gotcha's would stay (like the truthy falsey one).

 # Patterns
+## Ids
+We should definitely not use this pattern for our Ids.
+I personally think UUIDs (or GUIDs) are far superior to a serialization.
+You'll never have to worry about truthy falsey, users trying to access data they shouldn't by guessing keys, and devs short cutting patterns (eg newer data has a larger increment).
 ## Routes
 I think that the route names started a bit unclear.
 I inutit `/` as a get all employees since we're in the context of employees based on the base route (even better than / would be `/get-all-employees`).
 If I want to get by id `/:id` makes sense since we are in the context of employees.
 If I want to get by store, then it should have a longer route of `/get-by-store/:storeId`.